f5devcentral/f5-bd-ansible-provisioner-docs/docs/index.rst

 Filing Issues and Getting Help
 ------------------------------
-If you come across a bug or other issue when using this project use `GitHub Issues <https://github.com/f5devcentral/FAS-provisioner/issues>`_ to submit an issue for our team.
-You can also see the current known issues on that page, which are tagged with a purple Known Issue label.
+If you come across a bug or other issue when using this project use `GitHub Issues <https://github.com/ansible/workshops/issues/>`_ to submit an issue.
+You can also see the current known issues on that page, which are tagged with a orange "f5-workshop" label.

 License and Warranty
 ---------------------